-The campus consists of three buildings: the Turner Center for Art and Technology, the Health and Science and Automotive building.
-These three buildings entry doors are opened by controlled timers by Safety and Maintenance staff.
-Most building have swipe card access all Main entry doors are timed to open at 7am and close at 11pm.
-These three buildings provide classroom and work/office space for most of the College's academic and student development programs.
+The campus consists of four buildings: the Turner, Center for Art and Technology, the Health and Science and Automotive building.
+These four buildings' entry doors are opened by controlled timers by Safety and Maintenance staff.
+Most buildings have swipe card access.
+All Main entry doors are timed to open at 7am and close at 11pm.
+These four buildings provide classrooms and work/office space for most of the College's academic and student development programs.
 LRCC also leases a portion of a 48-unit housing building - the Apple Ridge Student Apartments off grounds 67 Provencal RD Laconia that serves as our student-housing complex.